CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 To minimize human effort, 3 LLMs are used and the consensus is reviewed

 * The LLMs are state-of-the-art models from different providers i.e. the best available and reasonably independent.
-* The results are sorted by consensus i.e. 3 models in agreement, then 2 models in agreement,....
+* The results are sorted by consensus i.e. 3 models in agreement, then 2 models in agreement,.... and by the LLM's confidence in their responses
-* A Human (me) then reviewed (sorted by consensus) and made the final decision.
+* A Human (me) then reviewed (sorted by consensus and confidence) and made the final decision.